openmrs/openmrs-contrib-rest-api-docs/source/includes/Concepts/concept.md

 the answer would be expressed in a text box.
 It would not be possible to provide a complete list of every possible name for your pet.
 In this example, there would be one concept -- "name of first pet."

-* The bottom line is that if you need a medical word within your electronic records system, it needs to be defined within the concept dictionary, more details about all the possible concepts will be given in a later section.
+* The bottom-line is that if you need a medical word within your electronic records system, it needs to be defined within the concept dictionary, more details about all the possible concepts will be given in a later section.

 ## Sub Resource types of Concepts